 Various researchers and scholars have debated over the number of zones (concentric circles) in the Burgess concentric zone model.
 Some consider them to be five whereas some consider 6 zones to explain this urban land use model.
-The center is the oldest part of the city around which the city expands over time, and the newest development comes on the edges.
-Some people also refer to this model as concentric circle theory because of the arrangements in the form of circles.
+The center or the inner city is the oldest part of the city around which the city expands over time, and the newest development comes on the edges.
+Some people also refer to this model as concentric circle theory and concentric ring model because of the arrangements in the form of circles.
 These circles are often referred to as rings by a few.

 Zone I (Central Business District) – This is the center (innermost zone) where the central business district is located and has the highest land value.
 The zone has tertiary activities and earns maximum economic returns.
 Another feature is the accessibility of the area because of the convergence and passing of transport networks through this part from surrounding and even far places in the city.
 This part has tall buildings, low quality housing and noticeably high density to maximize the returns from land.
 Commercial activity taking place in the area results in negligible residential activity in this zone.

 Zone II (Transition Zone) – The mixed residential and commercial use characterizes this zone.
 This is located adjacent and around the CBD and is continuously changing, i.e. transition takes place.
 Another feature is the range of activities taking place like mixed land use, car parking, cafe, old buildings.
 This zone of transition is considered to “decay” because of a large number of old structures as the buildings in the transition zone were earlier used for factories and tenement housing blocks.
 This zone had a high population density where manufacturing and industrial activities were at their peak.
 Those residing in this zone were of the poorest segment and had the lowest housing condition.